+The antenna and subreflector concentrate the radio frequency (RF) radiation.
 The feed couples free-space electromagnetic waves into waveguides for transmission to the receiver system.
-All feeds and receivers are available at any time, and are selected by subreflector motion controlled by the computer.
-The shaped subreflector illuminates all feeds above 1 GHz; these feeds are located on a ring at the Cassegrain focus, and changes from one feed to another (hence changes in observing band) take only a few seconds.
-In addition, a permanently installed dichroic enables simultaneous 2.3/8.4 GHz observations.
-The 330 and 610 MHz feeds are crossed dipoles mounted on the subreflector near prime focus.
-Therefore, it is possible to make simultaneous 330/610 MHz observations.
+Feeds at observing bands above 1 GHz are located on a ring at the offset Cassegrain focus, and are selected by rotation of the subreflector with a maximum transition time of about 20 seconds.
+A dichroic system enables simultaneous 2.3/8.4 GHz observations.
+The 330 and 610 MHz feeds are crossed dipoles mounted on the subreflector near prime focus; simultaneous 330/610 MHz observations are possible.

-6.3 Polarizer
+6.2 Polarizer

 This device extracts orthogonal circularly-polarized signals, which are routed separately to dual receiver channels.
-For receivers above 1 GHz, the polarizer is at cryogenic temperatures.
+For receivers above 1 GHz, the polarizer is cooled to cryogenic temperatures.

-6.4 Pulse Cal
+6.3 Pulse Cal

-This system injects phase calibration tones generated by a series of pulses at intervals of 1.0 or 0.2 microseconds.
-Monochromatic, phase-stable tones thus are generated at frequency intervals of 1 MHz or 5 MHz.
-See Section 14.2 for more details.
+This system injects a series of pulses at intervals of 1.0 or 0.2 microseconds, to generate monochromatic, phase-stable tones at frequency intervals of 1 MHz or 5 MHz.
+See Section 13.2 for more details.

-6.5 Noise Cal
+6.4 Noise Cal

-This device injects switched, well calibrated, broadband noise for system temperature measurements.
-Synchronous detection occurs in the intermediate frequency (IF) distributors (Section 6.12) and base band converters (Section 6.13).
-Switching is done at 80 Hz.
+This device injects well calibrated, broadband noise, switched at 80 Hz in a 50% duty cycle.
+Synchronous detection occurs in the intermediate frequency (IF) distributors (Section 6.9) and base band converters (Section 6.10).

-6.6 Receiver
+6.5 Receiver

-The receiver amplifies the signal.
+The receivers amplify the signal.
 Most VLBA receivers are HFETs (Heterostructure Field Effect Transistors) at a physical temperature of 15 K, but the 90 cm and 50 cm receivers are GaAsFETs (Gallium Arsenide FETs) at room temperature.
-Each receiver has 2 channels, one for RCP and one for LCP.
-The 1 cm, 7 mm, and 3 mm receivers also perform the first frequency down conversion.
+Each receiver has 2 channels, in opposite circular polarizations.
+The 1 cm, 7 mm, and 3 mm receivers also perform an initial frequency down conversion.